MercenariesEngineering/conan_recipes/README.md

 ## Build a lib in all required version

-To build portaudio in all versions for your os :
+To build portaudio in all versions for your os (only windows right now):

 ```
 cd conan_recipes